intel/mpi-benchmarks/README.md

 New in Intel(R) MPI Benchmarks 2019
 ----------------------------------------
 - New IMB-MT benchmarks.
-  The benchmarks implement the multithreaded version of some of the IMB-MPI1 benchmarks using the OpenMP* paradigm.
+  The benchmarks implement the multi-threaded version of IMB-MPI1 benchmarks using the OpenMP* paradigm.
 - New benchmarks infrastructure implemented in C++.
-  The IMB-MPI1, IMB-RMA and IMB-MT implementation is now based on the new C++ infrastructure (IMB-NBC, IMB-EXT and IMB-IO still use the legacy one).
+  The IMB-MPI1, IMB-RMA, IMB-NBC, IMB-EXT, IMB-IO, and IMB-MT implementation is now based on the new C++ infrastructure.
-  The legacy infrastructure is preserved in src_c subdirectory.
+  The legacy infrastructure is preserved in the src_c subdirectory.
-- Changes in syntax for the -include and -exclude options.
+- Syntax changes for the -include and -exclude options.
   Benchmarks to include and exclude now must be separated by a comma rather than a space.
 Benchmarks to launch can be separated by a comma or a space.
 - Iteration policy can no longer be set with the -iter option.
-Use -iter_policy instead.
+Use the -iter_policy instead.
-- Added a new option -noheader for IMB-MT to disable printing of benchmark headers.
 - Added a new benchmark BarrierMT for IMB-MT.
+- Added new options:
+    - -noheader for IMB-MT disables printing of benchmark headers.
+    - -data_type for IMB-MPI1 specifies the type to be used for communication.
+    - -red_data_type for IMB-MPI1 specifies the type to be used for reduction.
+    - -contig_type for IMB-MPI1 specifies the type to be used.
+    - -zero_size for IMB-MPI1 disable runs with message size 0.
+- Bug fixes.
+- Code cleanup.

 New in Intel(R) MPI Benchmarks 2018 Update 1
 --------------------------------------------
 - Support for the Microsoft* Visual Studio* 2017.
 Microsoft* Visual Studio* 2012 support is removed.

 New in Intel(R) MPI Benchmarks 2018